Blitzman/CarND-Vehicle-Detection-P5/README.md

 The feature vectors are composed of three parts: spatial features, histogram features, and HOG features.
 We empirically determined that the best combination was the following one: (64, 64) spatially binned features using LUV color space, 16 bins histogram features in range (0, 256) with HSV color space, and HOG features with 11 orientations, 16 pixels per cell, 2 cells per block and all channels of the YCrCb color space.

+The function for extracting the spatial features is called `bin_spatial` (lines 39-41), the one for extracting color histograms is `color_histogram` (lines 43-48), and the one for HOG features is called `extract_hog_features` (lines 50-75).
+The whole feature extraction process is combined into `extract_features` (lines 77-100).
+Parameters are set through lines 102-111.

 #### 2. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Training happens between lines 113 and 166 in `pipeline.py`.
+Training happens between lines 113 and 168 in `pipeline.py`.
 This process can be divided into four steps: feature extraction, data preparation and normalization, SVM training, and model loading/saving.

 First, we load all car and non-car images and extract the aforementioned features for each one of them.
 We load a total of 8792 car images and 8968 non-car ones so the dataset is pretty well balanced.
 Those images are provided by Udacity for this project.
 Here are some examples of those images: